Raychan87/KSP-AutomaticRocketScript/README.md

 .
 .

 Sorry for my english.
-I am not bad in english.
+I am bad in english.

 .
 .